 Unit Silver Acorn Awards

-You can recognize an adult volunteer from your Unit with a Silver Acorn Award.
+You can recognize an adult volunteer from your Unit with an IPD 2019 Silver Acorn Nomination form.

 Nominations for a District Award:

 The Indian Prairie District presents four annual awards to volunteers who have distinguished themselves through their dedication and service to youth.
 Each year, unit and district adult volunteers may nominate individuals who they think are deserving of these four recognitions.

 A list of past award recipients is available on the Indian Prairie District website at indianprairie.org/awards.
 An individual may only receive each award once.

 Please submit all nominations to Lee Ray Phipps at email@example.com Nominations must be received by 5:00pm, February 16, 2019.